mgravell/simplsockets/SimplPipelines/part3.md

 - `async`/`await` optimization in the context of libraries
 - practical real-world examples of writing to and reading from pipelines
 - how to connect pipelines client and server types to the network
-- performance comparisons from pipelines
+- performance comparisons from pipelines, and tips on measuring performance

 I'll be walking through *a lot* of code here, but I'll also be making the "real" code available for further exploration; this also includes some things I dodn't have time to cover here, such as how to host a pipelines server inside the Kestrel server.